ably/ably-java/README.md

 -keep class io.ably.lib.** { *; } -keep class org.msgpack.core.** { *; }
 ```

-## Tests

-Tests are based on JUnit, and there are separate suites for the REST and Realtime libraries, with gradle tasks
-for the JRE-specific library:

-    gradle java:testRestSuite

-    gradle java:testRealtimeSuite

-To run tests against a specific host, specify in the environment:

-    env ABLY_ENV=staging gradle testRealtimeSuite

-Tests will run against sandbox by default.

-Tests can be run on the Android-specific library.
-An Android device must be connected,
-either a real device or the Android emulator.

-    gradle android:connectedTest

 ## Installation ##

 Download [the latest JAR](https://github.com/ably/ably-java/releases) or grab via Gradle: